LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 ## Field constructors

-An field rendering is not only composed of the `<input>` tag, but it also needs a `<label>` and a bunch of other tags used by your CSS framework to decorate the field.
+A field rendering is not only composed of the `<input>` tag, but it also needs a `<label>` and a bunch of other tags used by your CSS framework to decorate the field.

 All input helper take an implicit `FieldConstructor` that handle this part.
 The default one (used if there is no other field constructors available in the scope), generates Html like: